corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 ### Build Token SDK against Corda release branch

 Often, in order to use the latest `token-sdk` master you will need to build against a specific Corda release branch until the required changes make it into a Corda release.
-At the time of writing tokens `1.1-SNAPSHOT` requires Corda **THIS IS OUT OF DATE - PLEASE PROVIDE CORRECT INFORMATION**
-`4.3-SNAPSHOT`.
 You can build this branch with the following commands:

     ```
     git clone https://github.com/corda/corda
     git fetch
-    git checkout origin release/os/4.3
+    git checkout origin release/os/4.5
     ```

+{{< note >}}
+Check the version of Corda you wish to install.
+In the example above 4.5 is used.
+{{< /note >}}

 Then run a `./gradlew clean install` from the root directory.